bernie-skipole/indipydriver/docs/source/usage/snoopevents.rst

     send_getProperties(devicename=None, vectorname=None)

-which requests indiserver to copy traffic from a remote device and vector to this driver.
+which requests indiserver to copy traffic from a remote device to this driver.

 If vectorname is None, then all traffic from the specified device will be copied, if devicename is None as well, then traffic from all devices will be copied.

 Snooping is typically used when an instrument should only take actions if another remote instrument has already taken a required prior action.
 Snooping may also be useful as a method of logging traffic.

-Therefore to snoop on a remote device, send the getProperties command, and handle the incoming traffic using the snoopevent method.
+To snoop on a remote device, send the getProperties command, and handle the incoming traffic using the snoopevent method.
+The snoop event objects are described below, you never need to create these objects - they are automatically created by the received data, however you should test the event matches an object, and act accordingly.

 The event type passed into the method reflects the command sent by the remote device.